dbca-wa/wastd/docs/business_analysts.rst

 These examples show only a few out of many possible combinations of search filters.
 All results can be exported to spreadsheets for further analysis.
 The same results can also be generated through the API for consumption by software.
-See :doc:`data_consumers/data-consumers-api` for working examples.
+See :ref:`data-consumers-api` for working examples.

 Manager
 ^^^^^^^